JonathanWilbur/asn1-d/documentation/security.md

 give `length` a precarious double-meaning that it was given by the developers that wrote this terrible code.

-That said:

-- [ ] Specifically note that `length` will **always** refer to bytes in the encoded value; never bits or characters or elements or anything else, and reference this CVE.

-Maybe:

-- [ ] Make `bitStringLength`, `bmpStringLength`, and `universalStringLength`
-        methods to prevent developers from doing dumb stuff like this.

 ### CVE-2016-2842

 > The `doapr_outch` function in `crypto/bio/b_print.c` in OpenSSL 1.0.1 before